Symptoms and Signs of Alcohol Addiction: Am I Addicted to Alcohol?

 - Cirrhosis of the liver and other alcohol-related liver diseases

 - Stomach bleeding

 - Alcohol-related ulcers

 - Injuries from violence, falling and motor vehicle accidents

 - Difficulty managing chronic conditions like diabetes or high blood pressure

-- Nutritional deficiencies that can lead to a serious disorder called Wernicke-Korsakoff syndrome, which leads to severe memory problems and in some instances, psychosis
+- Nutritional deficiencies1 that can lead to a serious disorder called Wernicke-Korsakoff syndrome, which leads to severe memory problems and in some instances, psychosis

 Following a detox program for alcohol, it is important that you continue your treatment with either inpatient or outpatient treatment.
 An inpatient treatment program is often the first step after detox for patients who have a severe alcohol addiction and complicating factors, like a poor living environment.
 During inpatient care, patients live onsite at a rehab facility and participate in a variety of interventions, including individual and group counseling.

 After completing an inpatient program, many individuals with an alcohol use disorder will transition to outpatient care to continue their treatment.
 While in outpatient treatment, patients continue to attend individual and group counseling appointments at a treatment center, but they live in the community and return home after appointments.
 Some patients may begin with outpatient care after detox, but each treatment plan will vary based upon a person’s unique needs.